Planning the Perfect Bachelorette Party: Best Tips

 Steps for Planning the Perfect Bachelorette Party

-The very first thing you’ll want to do is sit down with the bride and get an idea of what her expectations are for her bachelorette party, starting with who will be in attendance.
+The very first thing you’ll want to do is sit down with the bride and get an idea of what her expectations are for her bachelorette party.
+Starting with who and how many people will be in attendance.
 As mentioned above, you’ll want to stick to those invited to the wedding.

 Based on the chosen plans, you’ll need to make sure everyone you invite can afford to participate.
 Setting a budget early on keeps your imagination in check, so you don’t over plan and under-deliver or overspend and have major regrets once the event rolls around.

 Deciding on a location is relevant whether you travel or keep things local.
 Perhaps it’s about choosing a popular bachelorette party destination such as Las Vegas, Nashville, or Miami.
 Or maybe it’s about choosing the perfect bar, the best strip club, or the most elegant garden to host a tea party, all within your city.

 Of course, there’s always the option to make it a multi-day event, planning numerous activities at different locations/venues.